MicrosoftDocs/azure-devops-docs/docs/migrate/migration-import-large-collections.md

 <a id="import-large-collections"></a>

-> [!NOTE]
-> If the data migration tool displays a warning that you can't use the DACPAC method, you have to perform the import by using the SQL Azure virtual machine (VM) method outlined here.
-If the data migration tool doesn't display a warning, use the DACPAC method described in {Step 2: Generate a DACPAC file](migration-import.md#dacpac-file).

 For databases that the data migration tool warns are too big, a different data packaging approach is required to migrate to Azure DevOps Services.
 If you're unsure whether your collection exceeds the size threshold, you should run a data migration tool validation on the collection.
 The validation lets you know whether you need to use the SQL Azure VM method for import.

+## Determine if you can reduce the collection size

 Before you proceed, we recommend checking to see whether your [old data can be cleaned up](/azure/devops/server/upgrade/clean-up-data).
 Over time, collections can build up very large volumes of data.
-This is a natural part of the DevOps process, but some of this data might no longer be relevant and doesn't need to be retained.
-Some common examples are older workspaces and build results.
+This is a natural part of the DevOps process, but you might find that you don't need to retain all of the data.
+Some common examples of no longer relevant data are older workspaces and build results.

 Cleaning older, no-longer-relevant artifacts could remove a lot more space than you might expect, and it could determine whether you use the DACPAC import method or a SQL Azure VM.

 > [!IMPORTANT]
 > After you've deleted older data, it *can't* be recovered unless you restore an older backup of the collection.

-If you're under the DACPAC threshold, follow the instructions to [generate a DACPAC](#step-2-generate-a-dacpac-file) for import.
+If you're under the DACPAC threshold, follow the instructions to [generate a DACPAC]](migration-import.md#dacpac-file) for import.
 If you still can't get the database under the DACPAC threshold, you need to set up a SQL Azure VM to import to Azure DevOps Services.

+## Set up a SQL Azure VM to import to Azure DevOps Services

 Let's walk through how to accomplish this.
 At a high level, you'll: